malva-ot/nomo/README.md

 #### 4.5.2 Set

 The set name and key represent the identifier of a set itself.
 The primitive QRN concept does not require that a set name be present if a set key is present.
+The set name and key are collectively called the set identifier.

 When both a set name and a set key are present, the QRN concept itself defines this to mean that the set name represents a set of sets which share some unifying character or attribute, while each unique key value appended to the set name represents a specific instance of such a set.

 A common intended usage is to use the set name to denote a software, data, or administrative concept domain, and the key to denote a specific version of that domain.

 #### 4.5.3 Group

-The group name represents the identifier of a proper subset within the set identified by the set name and/or key.
+The group name represents the identifier of a proper subset within the set identified by the set identifier.
 A QRN containing only a group name expresses the concept of an identified subset independent of any particular set to which it may belong.

 #### 4.5.4 Element

-The element name and key represent the identifier of a specific element within the set identified by the set name and key or the subset identified by the group name.
+The element name and key represent the identifier of a specific element within the set identified by the set identifier or the subset identified by the group name.
 The primitive QRN concept does not require that an element name be present if an element key is present.
+The set name and key are collectively called the element identifier.

 When both an element name and an element key are present, the QRN concept itself defines this to mean that the element name represents a set of elements which share some unifying character or attribute, while each unique key value appended to the element name represents a specific instance of such an element.